 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sareth is from Cambodia.
+She has 3 children.
 She needs a loan of $275 to start a grocery store.

 Sareth owns a grocery store and also grows corn.
 She and her husband have three children.
 He was a fisherman but his income could not feed the children and send them to school.
 She would like a loan to expand her grocery store by adding more goods to meet her customers' needs.
 She would also like to increase her farming activities.